 Students completing the campus-based cybersecurity associate’s degrees often earn an associate of science in cybersecurity.
-Other campus-based associate-level cybersecurity degrees available in Californa include:
+Other campus-based associate-level cybersecurity degrees available in California include:

-- Associate of Science in Information Systems Security at Sacramento City College
+- AS in Cybersecurity and Information Security at Sacramento City College

-- Associate of Science in Cyber Defense at Cypress College
+- AS in Cyber Defense at Cypress College

 A bachelor’s degree in cybersecurity is a key jumping-off point for many people looking to enter the cybersecurity field.

 Like the multidisciplinary nature of the field, an undergraduate degree in cybersecurity often exposes students to a number of topics including computer science, programming, network infrastructure, data management, policy, law, and security best practices.

 Often, bachelor’s cybersecurity degree programs have a particular focus such as computer science, information assurance, or criminal justice.